 How Can a Hidden Gem Become a Preeminent Private University?

 130 years after opening, Campbell University was an established presence in NC’s higher education landscape.
 The Baptist-affiliated private college had graduated generations of state leaders in business, medicine, and law.
 However, only 19% of American adults had even heard of Campbell University—and several of these incorrectly assumed the college was connected with the soup brand.
 If the university was going to attract elite students on a national scale, something needed to change.
-Campbell began this process by hiring a new president, J. Bradley Creed, who described the stakes as follows:
+Campbell began this process by hiring a new president, J. Bradley Creed.

 Designing and Developing Campbell’s New Digital Ecosystem